ckdake/ckdake.com/README.md

 ==================

 1. Open in Codespaces or VS Code
+1. Run `bundle install`
-1. Use 'live' command to veiw things locally
+1. Use `bundle exec nanoc live` to preview locally
+1. Use `bundle exec nanoc compile` for a full build

 Deployment
 ==================